ahuacate/pve-nas/README.md

 <h2>Installation Options</h2>

-If you want a dedicated hard-metal NA ( not Proxmox hosted ) look at this GitHub [repository](https://github.com/ahuacate/nas-hardmetal).
+If you want a dedicated hard-metal NAS ( not Proxmox hosted ) look at this GitHub [repository](https://github.com/ahuacate/nas-hardmetal).
 Included are configuration scripts for Synology NAS appliances.

 For PVE hosts limited by RAM, less than 16GB, we recommended our Ubuntu-based NAS builds.
 They require only 512MB RAM and run on a lightweight PVE CT.
 <ol>